stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

-This method returns the status of STX account: the account's current STX balance, the amount of STX that is currently locked, the unlock height for the account, and whether or not the account qualifies for an early unlock.
+This method returns the status of STX account: the account's current STX balance, the amount of STX that is currently locked, and the unlock height for the account.

 **Rationale:**  This method will be used by the `pox-2` contract to validate various contract-calls: implementing early unlocks, lock extensions,